 - Paul-Emile, K, Smith AK, Lo, B, and Fernandez, A. Dealing with Racist Patients, The New England Journal of Medicine, 2016 Feb:374(8):708-11.

-Curated by John Eicken, MD, Ed.M
+Curated from the Community (Dr. John Eicken, MD, Ed.M)

 This month’s case focused on a very real and unsettling situation that many medical professions deal with on a regular basis: racism and discrimination.
 Natasha, an emergency medicine resident trainee, was faced with blatant discrimination from a patient in the Emergency Department simply because of her appearance and accent.
 Despite Natasha being raised in Canada, having completed medical training locally, and speaking English when trying to illicit a history from her patient, the patient demanded, “I want a Canadian doctor – you know, a white one.
 One that clearly speaks English in a way I can understand.”
 The supervising attending, Dr. Young, approached the situation by having one of Natasha’s colleagues, Steven, who happens to be “tall, handsome, male, and Caucasian” provide further care to the patient while Dr. Young attempted to console Natasha by rationalizing the patient’s behavior by saying, “You know how some older patients are.
 It’s a shame, but don’t take it personally.”
 Natasha’s demeanor and engagement with her subsequent patients was negatively impacted by this patient encounter.